D3SOX/cryb-guide/docs/installation/README.md

 ```

 ### Start a portal manually
 If you've set `DRIVER=docker` in the `portals/.env` portals should automatically start.
-If you want you can set it to `manual` and start them manually
+If you want you can set it to `manual` and start them manually.
-Look into the Portals output for the ID (just the numbers) and start a portal
+Look into the `cryb-portals` output for the ID (just the numbers) and start a portal:
 ```bash
 cd cryb/portal
 yarn docker:dev --portalId <Portal-ID>